ziyilin/graal/docs/reference-manual/languages/ruby/compatibility.md

 TruffleRuby threads may detect that they have been interrupted at different points in the program to where it would on MRI.
 In general, TruffleRuby seems to detect an interrupt sooner than MRI.
-JRuby and Rubinius are also different to MRI, the behaviour isn't documented in MRI, and it's likely to change between MRI versions, so we would not recommend depending on interrupt points at all.
+JRuby and Rubinius are also different to MRI, the behaviour is not documented in MRI, and it is likely to change between MRI versions, so we would not recommend depending on interrupt points at all.